Arts ARE Education National Campaign

 - Celebrate with other area school districts that embrace the Arts ARE Education campaign.
 Share your successes on the Arts ARE Education website, urge other district music and arts educators to do the same, and ask your school board to post their district’s resolution on the school website.

 - Visit the Arts ARE Education website for resources and updates.
-The campaign has assembled a digital toolbox and creating opportunities to help prepare advocates, including:
+The campaign has assembled an advocacy toolkit and creating opportunities to help prepare advocates, including:

 - The Arts ARE Education Talking Points and Actionables page detailing the challenges facing arts education in the post-pandemic environment and what districts need to do to ensure the continued availability of arts education programs.